git-harshIIIT/Customer-Conversion-Prediction-for-a-new-age-Insurance-Company/README.md

 # Explanation
 This was the problem given to me as part of my final project in the Master Data Science course by GUVI.

+The data was loaded and preprocessed - cleaned.

+* Data Visualization was done and Exploratory Data Analyis was done to take some meaningful insights.
+* It was a highly imbalanced data with less than 13% of the data in the subscribed category.
+* Data was balanced using SMOTE and Combined balancing techniques.
+* Data was fitted in Logistic regression.
+The AUROC score was good.
+But the domain side of the data needed a decent F1 score to build a reliable model.
+* Comparison and tuning of the models was done uisng Pycaret.
+* Feature importances were analysed.